osgi/osgi.enroute.site/_tutorial_maven/310-central.md

 * Update to a later revision
 * Delete it
-* Add all compile or runtime dependencies
+* Add all compile or runtime dependencies.
+Yes, this can be quite convenient.

 All changes that are made are immediately reflected in the file.
 Changes in the file are reflected in the Repositories view.